 If only there was some way of taking the old buildings of Red Feather Inn back to the farm with me.
 Oh well.
 We can dream!

-John and Michelle Kneipp Pegler were guests of Red Feather Inn.
+John and Michelle Kneipp Pegler were guests of Red Feather Inn on behalf of Think Tasmania.
 Michelle writes a blog called Leven River Farm as well as articles like this about the north west coast region of Tasmania.
 If you’d like Michelle to visit you, please contact Think Tasmania.